hannesdatta/course-odcm/content/docs/course/syllabus.md

 ## Assessment

-- [Team project](project) (50%, out of which 10% are based on students' individual contribution, measured by [self- and peer assessment](peerassessment))
+- [Team project](project) (45%, out of which 10% are based on students' individual contribution, measured by [self- and peer assessment](peerassessment))
 - [Computer exam](exam) (50%)

-Grades are made available on Canvas.
+- Submitting one's progress on the course's learning goals  (5%)[^3]

+[^1]: In particular, students regularly monitor their progress on the course's learning goals.
+At least one evaluation per course week is required to obtain points on this component of the course grade.

 ### Passing requirements

-- Students pass this course if the final course grade (i.e., the weighted average of the group project and exam; weights indicated above) is ≥ 5.5, and the exam is passed (≥ 5.5).
+Students pass this course if
+- the final course grade (i.e., the weighted average of the group project, the exam, and a pass/fail on submitting one's progress on the course's learning goals); weights indicated above) is ≥ 5.5, and
+- the exam grade is higher than or equal to 5.0 (≥ 5.0).

-- Final course grades are rounded to multiples of half points (e.g., 6, 6.5, 7, etc.).
+Final course grades are rounded to multiples of half points (e.g., 6, 6.5, 7, etc.).

 ### Resit policy

-Students can fail this course in three situations:
-- If students do not pass the exam, they cannot pass this course.
+- If students have a grade lower than 5.0 on the exam, they cannot pass this course.
   - Required action: Students will have to take the [exam resit](exam).
-- If students are not part of a team, they cannot obtain a grade for the team project, and hence cannot pass this course.
+- If students are not part of a team, they cannot obtain a grade for the team project and hence cannot pass this course.
   - Required action: Re-enroll in this course's next edition, and ensure you are part of a team.
-- If students pass the exam, but fail the team project (after SPA correction), their total course grade may be lower than 5.5, and hence students fail this course.
+- If students have an exam grade higher or equal to 5.0 but fail the team project (after SPA correction), their total course grade may be lower than 5.5, and hence students fail this course.
-  - Required action: Correct team project on the basis of the course coordinator's grading report, and hand it in again within 2 weeks after publication of the final grades in this course (submission on Canvas). __Only students who fail this course are eligible to have their team projects re-graded.__
+  - Required action: Correct team project based on the course coordinator's grading report, and hand it in again within two weeks after publication of the final grades in this course (submission on Canvas).
+Only students who fail the team project can have their projects re-graded.
+- Students who have passed the course, but wish to retake the exam, can take the exam resit.
+The highest exam grade counts.
+Grades for the team project are retained.
+In other words, the resit exam still counts for 55% of the final course grade.
+- Students who fail the exam, and wish to re-take the course in the subsequent semester can *retain* their assignment grades upon approval of the course coordinator (grades remain valid for the *next* edition of the course)

 ## Code of Conduct